tencent cloud

 Exact match

-To solve this problem, TDMQ for Apache Pulsar supports filtering on the broker.
-You can set one or more tags during message production and subscribe to specified tags during consumption.
+In the preceding scenario, TDMQ for Apache Pulsar provides broker-side filtering.
+Users can set one or more tags or properties during message production and subscribe to the messages by specifying rules during consumption.

 Java